andyhoang7/Fruit_Catchers/ReadMe.md

 * [x] The players can move their characters with the Arrow keys (Baby Monkey) & WASD keys (Hungry Gori).
 * [x] The players can move their characters beyond the game boundaries and have their characters reappear at the opposite sides.

-* [x] The players can see obstacles (2 eagles & 1 apple worm) and fruits (1 banana, 1 apple, 1 grapefruit & 1 pineapple).
+* [x] The players can see the background, obstacles (2 eagles & 1 apple worm) and fruits (1 banana, 1 apple, 1 grapefruit & 1 pineapple).
-* [x] The obstacles and fruits are placed at a random location within the game boundaries.
+* [x] The obstacles and fruits are placed at random locations within the game boundaries.

-* [x] The players can catch the fruits by moving their character to the same location as the fruits.
+* [x] The players can catch the fruits by moving their characters to the same location as the fruits.
 * [x] When the players catch a fruit, a new same kind fruit is placed randomly upon the screen.
-* [x] Every time they catch a fruit, the number should increase as follows: 🍌 = 5 pts, 🍎 = 10 pts, 🍇 = 15 pts & 🍍 = 20 pts.
+* [x] Every time they catch a fruit, their scores should increase as follows: 🍌 = 5 pts, 🍎 = 10 pts, 🍇 = 15 pts & 🍍 = 20 pts.

-* [x] The eagles moves around on its own each frame (one from left->right, one from right->left), and the players must avoid colliding with them.
+* [x] The eagles moves around on their own frames (one from left->right, one from right->left).
 * [x] When the players got caught by the eagles, a new eagle is placed randomly upon the screen.
-* [x] Every time the players got caught by the eagles or got collided by the apple worm, the score should decrease as follows: 🍎🐛 = -10 pts & 🦅 = -15 pts.
+* [x] Every time the players got caught by the eagles or got collided with the apple worm, their scores should decrease as follows: 🍎🐛 = -10 pts & 🦅 = -15 pts.

 * [x] The players hear background music upon starting the game.
 * [x] The players can pause or play background music during gameplay.